 Sydney Architecture Images- Contemporary Commercial

-163 Castlereagh Street (originally known as John Boyd Tower) ANZ Bank Centre
+163 Castlereagh Street (originally proposed as the John Boyd Tower) ANZ Bank Centre

 |Francis-Jones Morehen Thorp (FJMT).|